RESPONSIBLY PRODUCED PRODUCTS

 Human Rights

-- A policy commitment to respect human rights, as expressed in our Human Rights Policy, which was updated and then approved by the Board in 2022.
-The policy has been informed by the United Nations Declaration on the Rights of Indigenous Peoples;
+Our approach is guided by the International Bill of Human Rights and the International Labour Organization’s Declaration on the Fundamental Principles and Rights at Work, and the UN Guiding Principles on Business and Human Rights.
+This commitment is formalized through our Human Rights Policy, which was updated and then approved by the Board in 2022.
+The policy has been informed by the United Nations Declaration on the Rights of Indigenous Peoples and is embedded within SIMS and our broader governance framework.

 We are a signatory to the UN Global Compact (UNGC), the world’s largest corporate responsibility initiative.
 The UNGC’s Ten Principles provide fundamental guidance for our business in the areas of human rights, labour standards, the environment and anti-corruption.
 We have considered the UNGC’s Principles in the development of our Code of Ethics and Business Conduct, Anti-Bribery and Corruption Policy, Human Rights Policy, Diversity Policy, Social Performance Policy and our Environmental Policy, which are available on our Governance page.
 We report against each of the Ten Principles in our Communications on Progress.